Health and safety officer inspection

 A type of bubbly, porous concrete, weaker than traditional concrete and prone to sudden collapse.
 It was widely used in schools and other public buildings from the 1950s to the mid 1990s.

-Why has it suddenly become a problem?
+Why did it suddenly become a problem in 2023?

-As far as we know, the situation which triggered the sudden announcement about school closures on 31 August was linked to a beam collapse, without any prior signs of deterioration.
+As far as we know, the situation which triggered the sudden announcement about school closures on 31 August 2023 was linked to a beam collapse, without any prior signs of deterioration.

 How can I find out if my school is affected?